cure53/DOMPurify/README.md

 ### What's on the road-map?

 A lot.
 We want to support as many safe tags and attributes as possible.
-Currently, we work on extending the MathML support, SVG support.
-Future versions will also allow to pass in an DOM, get a DOM back, reliably prevent leakage via HTTP requests, proxy HTTP requests etc. etc.
+Currently, we work on extending the MathML & SVG support.
+Future versions will also allow to pass in a DOM or HTML element, get a DOM or an element back, reliably prevent leakage via HTTP requests, proxy HTTP requests etc. etc.

 ### Who contributed?